-When you're working hard to lose belly fat, it's okay to be skeptical of simple solutions that sound too good to be true.
+When you're working hard to lose belly fat, it's OK to be skeptical of simple solutions that sound too good to be true.
 But while people have been known to recommend some downright crazy things from skipping meals to cutting carbs completely, health and nutrition studies that are published in scholarly journals are the real deal.
 Before they're released to the public, they're peer-reviewed and upheld to a standard that you can rely on.

-So when we tell you that all of the research below has found a way to decrease belly fat by at least 5 percent, you can trust us!
-And if you're still looking to blast that belly after trying these out, we've got other ways to lose it in just two weeks.
+So when we tell you that all of the research below has found a way to decrease belly fat by at least 5%, you can trust us!
+And if you're still looking to blast that belly after trying these out, we've got other ways to help you lose that stubborn belly fat.
+And to make sure you're staying on course with your healthy eating goals, check out these 21 Best Healthy Cooking Hacks of All Time.

 Reap The Rewards

 Maybe the secret to finally overcoming your weight-loss plateau isn't push-ups or probiotics, but just cold hard cash.
 According to a study in Social Science and Medicine, selling a rewards program to weight watchers increased the amount and the duration of their loss.
 Those who paid for cash rewards, even if they didn't make their money back in the end, lost twice as much weight as those who hadn't.
-Not only did they decrease the number on the scale by 5 percent, but they were still holding onto these results a year into the program.
+Not only did they decrease the number on the scale by 5%, but they were still holding onto these results a year into the program.
 The average payout for participants was $226.
 One way you can achieve similar results is to sign up for a DietBet with a few friends: you each donate some money, and whoever loses their goal amount of weight in a designated set of time gets a part of the profits!